Bakry13/PlaywrightFramework/README.md

 * Separating pages contents in different modules to enhance readability and maintainability

 #### 1- Project structure adjustment to modules
-* Deviding the project into modules according to its functionality and usage
+* Dividing the project into modules according to its functionality and usage

 #### 2- Using data driven framework
 * Separating test data to external files to enhance readability and maintainability